Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Acknowledgements

 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by confirming me some educated guesses I had to do and giving me some informations only accessible from the deep web.
-- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition, sending me prototype boards and giving feedback on my feedbacks.
+- [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition, sending me prototype boards and giving feedback on my feedbacks (Well, it wasn't exactly a thank-you either).

 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.
 Don't forget [donation](https://ko-fi.com/s/a4d7bd649a) if you appreciate this mod.

 ![](/Images/GBDrug.png)